near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 });
 ```

-### `signAndSendTransaction`
+### `signTransaction`

-Sign and send a transaction.
+Sign a transaction.
 This request should require explicit approval from the user.

 ```ts
 import { transactions } from "near-api-js";